micknudsen/gwf-utilization/README.md

 +----------------------------------------+-------+----------------+---------------+--------------+-------------+----------------+---------------+------------+----------+-------+
 ```

-The simples way to install `gwf-utilization` is by using conda:
+The simplest way to install `gwf-utilization` is by using conda:

 ```
 $ conda install -c micknudsen gwf-utilization